jiny2001/dcscn-super-resolution/README.md

 ## evaluate

 Learned weights for some parameters are included in this GitHub.
 Execute **evaluate.py** with these args below and you get results in **output** folder.
-When you want to evaluate with other parameters, try training before then evaluate with same parameters as training have done.
+When you want to evaluate with other parameters, try training first then evaluate with same parameters as training have done.

 ```